bsbbs/Shen2025NatComm/README.md

 # Overview

-This is a repository for a manuscript under review, titled "Origins of noise in both improving and degrading decision making".
-This is an unpublished work.
-The contents may change during the revision.
+This is a repository for a manuscript under review, titled "The stage at which neural noise arises determines whether context improves or degrades decision-making".
+It is *in press* at Nature Communications.
+The DOI information will be mapped after the paper is online.

 # Repo Contents